-- Practice and play a variety of physical activities together that encourage throwing, catching, dribbling, and kicking a ball.
-Practice jumping rope. - Let your child help plan a healthy meal and discuss how the meal supports an active lifestyle. - Invite other children to participate in games and activities of all ability levels, practice cooperation and sportsmanship.
+- Practice and play a variety of physical activities together that encourage skipping, running, throwing and catching. - Let your child help plan a healthy meal and discuss how the meal supports an active lifestyle. - Invite other children to participate in games and activities of all ability levels, practice cooperation and sportsmanship.
 Make up rules to a new game and follow them. - Talk about games and activities you enjoy and teach your child how to play or participate in them.